odewahn/docker-at-oreilly/readme.md

-# Case Study 2: Just Enough Math
+# Experiment 2: Just Enough Math

 <img src="images/jem-formats.png"/>

 * A combination book, video series, and tutorial
 * Delivered as an iPython Notebook created in Atlas

-# Authoring a notebook in Atlas
+# The project was written and produced in Atlas

 <img src="images/jem-docker-atlas.png"/>

+* Code samples that are tagged as "Executable" will be runnable in the browser

 # A Docker toolchain for transforming Atlas Projects to ipynb format